-T. Ritchie, Chair; C. Broadbridge, J. Deisinger; J. Miller, A. Norvilas, A. Pirlott
+T. Ritchie, Chair; C. Broadbridge, J. Deisinger, N. Demonte, J. Miller, A. Pirlott

 Program of Study

-Students who wish to declare a psychology major should notify the Office of Academic Advising.
+Students who wish to declare a psychology major should notify the Office of Records and Advising.

 PSYCH 101: Introduction to Psychology is a prerequisite for all psychology courses.